fxnn/brainfuck/README.md

 usage: java -jar brainfuck.jar [options] program1 [program2 [...]]
 http://github.com/fxnn/brainfuck
  -a,--progarg             Give brainfuck source as commandline argument.
- -h,--help                Display usage information.
+ -e,--eof <0|-1|TERM>     Controls how to behave after reading an EOF -h,--help                Display usage information.
- -i,--infile <PATH>       Read input from file
-    --inenc <CHARSET>     Use given encoding for program input -o,--outfile <PATH>      Write output to file
+ -i,--infile <PATH>       Read input from file -o,--outfile <PATH>      Write output to file
-    --outenc <CHARSET>    Use given encoding for program output --progenc <CHARSET>   Use given encoding for programs To read a program from stdin, use "-" as program name.
+    --progenc <CHARSET>   Use given encoding for programs --tapeenc <CHARSET>   Use given encoding for tape, input and output To read a program from stdin, use "-" as program name.
 ```